Szczytno: Modern era

-The town became part of the Kingdom of Prussia in 1701.
-King Frederick William I of Prussia granted Ortelsburg its town charter in 1723.
-In 1773 it was included in the newly formed province of East Prussia.
+As a result of the Partitions of Poland and the Napoleonic Wars, the years 1795–1813 were the worst period in the economic history of the town.
+The castle fell into disrepair, and after 1786 its eastern wing was demolished.
 Prussian King Frederick William III and Queen Louise arrived in the town on 23 November 1806 while fleeing French troops during the Fourth Coalition.
 The town was briefly the seat of the Prussian government, and Frederick William released his Ortelsburger Publicandum — a series of constitutional, administrative, social and economic reforms — there on 1 December 1806.
+Queen Louise spoke to the local people in Polish.
 Later that month, French troops occupied and plundered Ortelsburg.
 Six years later the town was forced to host numerous troops of the Napoleon's Grande Armée, which invaded Russia.